Race Recap: Surf Coast Century, 50km

 At the beach, the rain had stopped and the sky was clearing.
 I felt a bit more settled now, with more people arriving and congregating together.

 Soon it was time.
-I headed towards the back, as that’s where the cool people hang.
+I headed towards the back, as that’s where the cool people hang out.
 I knew that if I kept at the front of the pack, I would go out too hard.
 Having never run 50k before I knew that I had to keep it easy at the start or I would blow up later.

 At exactly 11:50 the horn sounded and we were off.
 Starting on the beach meant that we had a wide berth and it wasn’t congested.
 The crowd of family support cheering us all on and wishing us luck was quite humbling.